za3k/hack-katago/README.md

     Model kata1-b28c512nbt-adam-s11165M-d5387M
     Japanese scoring

+    500 max visits (default)

-`diagram.py` uses out.csv to draw some human-readable diagrams of the results.
+`diagram.py` uses the database cache (equivalent to CSV) to draw some human-readable diagrams of the results.